 In addition to the river habitat areas, two other zones exist - the Lake Erie shoreline and an area where river and lake water mix.
-Ohio EPA refers to this latter area as a lacustuary (combination of the terms lacustrine and estuary).
+Ohio EPA refers to the former as the Nearshore Area and the latter area as a lacustuary (combination of the terms lacustrine and estuary).
 These areas could also be described as drowned river mouths (lake water flows into the river essentially "drowning" the river mouth).
-A methodology to conduct a QHEI along the Lake Erie shoreline and in the lacustuary areas (L-QHEI) has been developed, but no quality assessment tiering system has been formally defined; nonetheless, the index can be used as an indicator of whether or not these areas are potentially degraded.
+A methodology to conduct a QHEI along the Lake Erie shoreline (N-QHEI) and in the lacustuary areas (L-QHEI) has been developed, but no quality assessment tiering system has been formally defined in WQS.

-The L-QHEI values for the lacustuaries and shoreline areas are guidance and have not yet been finalized or adopted into State rules.
-However, based on previous Ohio EPA work, an L-QHEI of 55 or greater is considered the point at which fish communities can attain warmwater habitat criteria and should be considered an acceptable BUI restoration target for these waters (Thoma, 2006 and personal communication with Roger Thoma, 2013).
+The L-QHEI and N-QHEI values for the lacustuaries and nearshore areas are guidance and have not yet been finalized or adopted into State rules.
+However, based on previous Ohio EPA work, an L-QHEI of >55 or a N-QHEI >50 are considered the point at which fish communities can attain warmwater habitat criteria and should be considered an acceptable BUI restoration target for these waters (Thoma, 2006 and personal communication with Roger Thoma, 2013).
 Guidance on conducting QHEI's in this area and background data is available from Ohio EPA, Division of Surface Water.
 Appendix B provides additional detail and a description of lacustuaries.